China in hunt for Aussie gold

 After a series of elimination rounds the medals are dished out to the first across the line.

-Austria's Andreas Matt, a silver medallist in Vancouver, will be seeking to go one better although unpredictability is the essence of the sport and picking a winner will be tough.
+Austria's Andreas Matt, a silver medalist in Vancouver, will be seeking to go one better although unpredictability is the essence of the sport and picking a winner will be tough.

 Canada's Marielle Thompson is the World Cup leader with Swiss duo Katrin Mueller and Fanny Smith looking like her biggest rivals for gold.